NixOS/rfcs/rfcs/0136-stabilize-incrementally.md

 The first delay has a guaranteed upper bound, thanks to its self-imposed deadline.
 That maximum delay should be dwarfed by duration of time we've spent "in limbo" without a clear plan to move forward.
-I therefore think that is a small and reasonable price to pay for the benefit of community harmony.
+We therefore think that is a small and reasonable price to pay for the benefit of community harmony.

 The second delays don't represent time "ideal" from a stabilization perspective.
-As long as we are making progress stabilizing features and having healthy discussions, I don't see any problem.
+As long as we are making progress stabilizing features and having healthy discussions, we don't see any problem.

 **Step 0** is also designed to take the pressure off these possible sources of delay, giving us *something* to work on that is not blocked on RFC 134 or anything else.